Ithihasa: Plot

-The story, set in Cochin is about the body swapping of a shrewd pickpocketer Alvy and a conservative software professional Janaki.
+The story, set in Kochi is about the body swapping of a shrewd pickpocketer Alvy and a conservative software professional Janaki.
 Alvy, a thief and his friend Vikki come in possession of a pair of stolen magic rings.
 One of the rings is lost and makes its way to Janaki, who wins it in a game from a shopping centre.
 At night both try their respective rings.
 The next day they realize that they are in different bodies - Alvy wakes up in Janaki's body and vice versa.
 Janaki's friends try to find a cure for this but fails.
 Alvy and Vikki enjoy their days and Janaki and her friends enjoys their day when both of them comes face to face.
 The next day Janaki's mother & grandmother arrive at her home to see her & they bring Alvy to impersonate as Janaki.
 Gradually they fall in love with each other.
 One day they get a call saying that they can get help from a historian.